-6.4.2 RPMSG
+6.4.2 RPMsg

-A multi-core communication stack RPMsg is integrated with FreeRTOS BSP and can be used to communicate with the i.MX ARM Cortex-A7 core.
-The stack is from the github project OpenAMP (github.com/OpenAMP/open-amp) and has been ported to this FreeRTOS BSP release.
-Besides the RPMsg API, no other feature from OpenAMP is included in this release.
-For more information, see the OpenAMP manuals under <install\dir>/middleware/multicore/open-amp/docs.
+A multicore communication stack, RPMsg, is integrated with FreeRTOS BSP and can be used to communicate with the i.MX ARM Cortex-A7 core.
+It deals with the stack derived from the github OpenAMP project (see github.com/OpenAMP/open-amp) that has been modified by NXP and ported on i.MX 7Dual.
+The stack can run in a bare metal program and also in a FreeRTOS application.